 When one parent moves out of the marital residence there is often the ordeal of fixing up a bedroom for the child in the new residence.
 The child now has essentially two homes and this can feel for the child rather like he or she has no home.
 The parents make attempts to normalize this transition by dressing up the new bedroom with either similar furnishings, taking the original furnishings with them to the new location, or getting better furnishings to entice the child to want to move with them.
 Depending on the age of the child I have recommended that parents decorate the younger child’s bedrooms the same or similar.
 If the child has a Teenage Mutant Ninja Turtles theme then try to copy that in the new bedroom.
 Children tend to feel more anxious when everything is new all at once.
 Some parents will budget for a room upgrade so the child has a new, cooler ambiance at both locations and this can make the transition a new beginning instead of a devastating separation.
 One of my parents took her year-end bonus and completely redid her children’s bedrooms post-divorce which helped the transition for the kids.

 The transition period once a parent has filed or separated can leave a child unsure of where they will belong.
-For younger children that are learning how to read or how to understand a calendar I have recommended that the parents get color stickers (red circle/blue circle) and place the color circle on the days of the week that the child will be with either parent.
+For younger children that are learning how to read or how to understand a calendar, I have recommended that the parents get color stickers (red circle/blue circle) and place the color circle on the days of the week that the child will be with either parent.
 That is a visual clue for a young child that they will get to see the other parent very soon.
-If you have an agreed upon or court ordered schedule it may be wise to provide same to the children’s school, coaches and tutors so everyone is on the same page about who is picking up and dropping off the child.
+If you have an agreed-upon or court-ordered schedule it may be wise to provide the same to the children’s school, coaches, and tutors so everyone is on the same page about who is picking up and dropping off the child.

 Discussing Schedules with a Child